njhanne/FGFR_Downstream_Branches/README.md

 # Getting python installed and ready
 1. Much of the code runs in python.
 I recommend using conda for managing the environment and installing needed packages.
 It can be downloaded [here](https://www.anaconda.com/download).
 When installing if it asks about 'adding python to path' make sure to select 'no'.

-   Fire up anaconda and create an environment by typing:
+   If you are on Windows, open up anaconda from the start menu.
+If Macintosh or Linux then just open a terminal.
+Create an environment by typing:
    ```
    conda create -n Branches python=3.8
    ```